nicsoid/odesaholidays/replit.md

 ## Overview

 This is a full-stack web application for creating, customizing, and sharing digital postcards featuring Odesa, Ukraine.
 The application allows users to create personalized postcards using templates of local landmarks, coastal views, and historic sites.
 Users can customize text, fonts, colors, and share their creations via social media or order physical prints.
-The platform includes user authentication, template management, event/location discovery, and e-commerce functionality for postcard printing services.
+The platform includes user authentication, template management, event/location discovery, AI-powered recommendations, comprehensive internationalization (Ukrainian/English), and e-commerce functionality for postcard printing services.

 ## User Preferences